RawDenim

 Levis from the 1880s found in an abandoned New Mexico mine.
 They sold at auction $80,000.

-Now what actually separates raw denim from what you would typically buy?
+What actually separates raw denim from what you would typically buy?

-3. Equipment: Vintage shuttle looms move slowly to create a dense weave and more durable fabric that shapes specifically to the person wearing it.
+3. Equipment: Vintage shuttle looms move slowly to create a dense weave and more durable fabric that then shapes specifically to the person wearing it.

 4. Finishing: These shuttle looms weave the edges of the fabric into itself – which limits unraveling.
 That self-edge is selvedge.
+The jeans are NOT pre-washed which allows the customer to fully break-in the final product.

-Raw denim’s customer attachment comes from the fades.
 Some people play video games – some people watch Netflix – some people post on the internet about their denim fades.
-This is where enthusiasts go a bit crazy but I respect crazy people.
 The science of fading comes from the indigo which slowly bleeds off to reveal the original white threading.
+My jeans prominently display my penchant for front pocket cell-phone storage – along with some wild creasings.
+They are distinctly my own.

 Source: Heddel’s showing Pure Blue Japan jeans 1-day vs. 1-year.